 But spotting an asymmetrical diamond is not easy unless a jewelry shopper is seasoned in the craft.
 This substantiates the significance of looking for any special visual effects.
 For instance, oval diamonds have what is known as the bowtie effect that suggests that not all the light at the center of the diamond reflects to the table.
 While it may often be looked at as a defining symbol of the oval diamond shape, the effect might as well be viewed in a negative light.

 Most diamond grading reports lack these special effects; one reason why the onus is on the buyer to locate them and use their presence to negotiate the price of a 3-carat diamond.

 A diamond’s girdle is the part of the stone that attaches the crown to the pavilion and is often graded as thin, medium, or thick.
 A girdle affects the symmetry and proportion of a diamond.
 When it is too thin, the diamond may be susceptible to chipping, and when it is too thick, it could add extra weight to the stone.
 Be that as it may, this weight is usually negligible, and while it does not impact size or elegance per se, it could influence the price of a 3-carat diamond.

 Some diamond polishers may hive off some weight out of a diamond and make up for that by increasing the girdle thickness.
 To avoid these unpleasant surprises, always insist on medium girdle thickness.

 Shopping For 3 Carat Diamonds

-All in all, shopping for a 3-carat diamond is an exciting experience as it’s a challenging one.
-Such diamonds come with significant price variations depending on what you’re looking for.
-The general consensus is to have a checklist that’s as elaborate as possible.
-Then, brainstorm each item as you check on what to prioritize.
+All in all, shopping for a 3-carat diamond is as exciting an experience as it is a challenging one.
+Such diamonds come with significant price variations depending on what a buyer is looking for.
+The consensus is to have a checklist that is as elaborate as possible before brainstorming each item to decide what to prioritize.